Lighthouse Directories and Lists

 This extensive publication from the U.S. Department of Homeland Security contains a list of all lights, sound signals, buoys, day beacons, and other aids to navigation in the United States.

-An up to date, easy to use site that provides photos (current and historic), directions, GPS coordinates, and history for United States and Canadian lighthouses.
-The directions are particularly useful in helping you to find you way to hundreds of lighthouses.
+An up-to-date, easy-to-use site, created by Kraig Anderson, that provides photos (current and historic), directions, GPS coordinates, and history for United States and Canadian lighthouses.
+The directions are particularly useful in helping you to find your way to hundreds of lighthouses.

 Provides a listing of historic ships, lighthouses, light stations and life-saving stations.
 Many of the locations are open and accessible to the public.
 If you're planning a visit, be sure to contact the property before you go, to confirm details.
 The NPS site also has a listing of Maritime Related National Parks including the New Bedford Whaling National Historical Park in Massachusetts, Kaloko-Honokōhau National Park in Hawaii and the Lewis & Clark National Historic Trail, which passes through eleven states on its route from Illinois to Oregon.

-A comprehensive look at all of the lighthouses on Lake Michigan, Lake Superior and Lake Huron compiled by GLLKA Executive Director, Terry Pepper.
+A comprehensive look at all of the lighthouses on Lake Michigan, Lake Superior and Lake Huron compiled by Terry Pepper, former GLLKA Executive Director.
 Extensive historical information, photos, lists of light keepers, directions and contact information are all provided.
 The site also has a number of informational databases relating to these lighthouses.

 History, photos, bibliographies and accessibility information for the lighthouses of Vermont, New Hampshire, Maine, Massachusetts, Connecticut & Rhode Island complied by lighthouse expert Jeremy D'Entremont.